 “We now have a training camp, a prep camp and National Tour events in the lead up.
 I really want to go in feeling happy and confident.

-“As it’s my first Games, I’m, not putting too much pressure on myself but there’s always the hope of a medal.”
+“As it’s my first Games, I’m not putting too much pressure on myself but there’s always the hope of a medal.”

 Get to know Penny better https://archerygb.org/performance/national-squads/penny-healey